Step 7 of the PW Hiring Process

 Demonstration: $12 hourly rate

-After one Level 2 shift in a particular zone, interns still seeking employment will attempt to complete their next shift with only supervision and little to no help.
+After one Level 2 shift, interns still seeking employment will attempt to complete their next shift (exact same procedure) with only supervision and little to no help.
 At the end of your attempt, your trainer will decide if your shift qualifies as Level 3 or if you’ll need to try again.
 Interns have up to two attempts to demonstrate competency and independence.
-If the third attempt still requires more than basic supervision we’ll need to reevaluate whether or not the job would be right for you.
+If the third attempt still requires more than basic supervision we’ll need to reevaluate whether or not the job is well suited to your work style.

 You are still not officially hired at this point.
 We're merely compensating you for the required part of your interview that is basically an internship.
-As soon as your performance demonstrates Level 3 competency and efficiency you’ll be given longer Level 3 intern shifts to practice independence (with trainers accessible but at a distance).
-Typically you’ll need to demonstrate three Level 3 shifts, each at least three hours long, and decide you are 100% committed to securing employment before your trainers will recommend you for the paid apprenticeship program and a job offer will be made.
-At this time you’ll need to complete Orientation (if you haven’t already) before you can officially accept your paid apprenticeship.
+As soon as your performance demonstrates Level 3 proficiency you’ll be given a few longer Level 3 intern shifts to practice independence (with trainers accessible but at a distance).
+Typically you’ll need to demonstrate two Level 3 shifts, each two or three hours long, and decide you are 100% committed to completing the paid apprenticeship before your trainers will recommend you for the program.
+At this time, if you decide to to accept a paid apprenticeship, you’ll need to complete New Hire Orientation (if you haven’t already).

 8. Complete Orientation